bradfrost/atomic-design/chapter-5.md

 ## Make it official
 Your initial style guide may begin its life as a side project, result of a weekend hackathon, or as the brainchild of one or two ambitious team members.
 As we discussed in the last chapter, your client or boss doesn't even have to know that you're creating a thoughtful design system and accompanying pattern library.
 Remember: ask forgiveness, not permission!

-Organic beginnings are all well and good, but in order to establish a truly impactful design system that creates longterm success for your organization, **the design system needs to evolve into an officially-sanctioned endeavor**.
+Organic beginnings are all well and good, but in order to establish a truly impactful design system that creates long-term success for your organization, **the design system needs to evolve into an officially-sanctioned endeavor**.
 That means thinking of it as a product rather than a simple side project, and allocating real time, budget, and people to it.

 Convincing stakeholders to commit a large chunk of money, time, and resources upfront for a design system can be extremely challenging.
 So what are we to do?
 Here's my advice: